 A ‘D and C’ is performed to ward off infections in the uterus and for gynaecological conditions.
 Although, it should not be done under the following conditions listed below:

-- A person who is too sick to undergo surgery should not undergo this procedure.
+- A woman who is too sick to undergo surgery should not undergo this procedure.

-- It should not be done on people suffering from severe arthritis who may be unable to move their legs apart to allow a speculum inside.
+- A woman suffering from severe arthritis who may be unable to move her legs apart to allow a speculum inside.

 Preparation Needed for Dilation and Curettage